-A: Occasionally partial scholarships are awarded where the recipients will be required to pay for the balance of the goods/services.
-Applicants who are awarded a partial scholarship will receive written confirmation from the HSC along with a voucher that must be submitted to AAPC along with the partial payment.
+A: Occasionally, partial requests are awarded where the recipients will be required to pay for the balance of the goods/services.
+Applicants who are awarded a partial award will receive written confirmation from the HFC along with a voucher that must be submitted to AAPC along with the partial payment.

 Q: Can I receive a partial award for my AAPC renewal?

 A: Yes.
-If the HSC awards a portion of your dues, that amount will be applied when you pay the remaining portion.
+If the HFC awards a portion of your dues, that amount will be applied when you pay the remaining portion.
 This must be done within 60 days of the award.
-However, if the member is using a payment plan for the dues, there is no way for the HSC to be a part of that process.
+However, if the member is using a payment plan for the dues, there is no way for the HFC to be a part of that process.

 Q: I would like to attend a conference.
 Can I apply for assistance with registration, lodging and travel?[Back to Top]